-The Office of Student Financial Planning provides counseling and services designed to help students and their families meet the costs of financing an education at Drake University.
+The Financial Aid Office provides counseling and services designed to help students and their families meet the costs of financing an education at Drake University.
 Nearly all Drake students receive financial assistance, including merit and need-based assistance.
 Visit drake.edu/finaid for more information about financial aid awards, policies and procedures.

 Approximately 98 percent of Drake full-time undergraduate students receive scholarships or grants provided by the University.
 These scholarships include awards based on demonstrated financial need, academic achievement, and artistic or athletic talent.
 A growing amount of scholarships are provided through the generosity of Drake’s alumni and friends.